MuchoLucho/mender-docs/01.Get-started/05.Monitor/docs.md

 ```

-The disk usage monitor is already running, and will send an alert, as soon as
+With the `diskusage` monitoring subsystem checking the disk space, it will send
-the root partition goes above 75%.
+an alert as soon as the root partition goes above 75% (predefined threshold).

 To trigger the alert fill up the filesystem with a large file: